What is SEO?

 Someone linking to your site is seen as a trust signal to Google.
 If someone links to your article then it must be good, right?
 Wrong!
 Once it was known that backlinks got you the thumbs up, backlink farms started appearing.
 These were low-quality sites that would link to you, just to give you a link for ranking.
 You could buy hundreds of links for just a few pounds.
-Then Google decided to measure the quality of links and even penalise sites if they had too many low-quality links.
+Then Google decided to measure link quality and penalise sites if they had too many low-quality links.
 The link farms were driven out.

 – The new backlink strategy

 Now, you need backlinks from authoritative, relevant websites.
 But not just a few, you need to have a backlink profile that shows you are getting links regularly.
 This can only happen if you are putting out good content regularly.
 Which is what Google wants to promote of course.

 Not so long ago, Google ranked content according to keywords.
 Tactics like having a keyword in an H1 tag, in the URL and dotted around your content in a specific density making your content keyword rich was essential.
 This type of content was more focused on search engines than the user.
 It could be hard to read and sometimes make little sense to the reader because the emphasis was on getting the content ranked rather than providing value.

 – The new relevant content strategy

 Now, Google is looking for relevant, comprehensive, valuable content.
 Relevant content is content that goes into more depth about a subject and contains not only a focus keyword but also contains related keywords.
 There is less emphasis on keyword density, the emphasis is on delivering quality, valuable content that is engaging.

 Google wants to be sure the web page being served is quick to load, spam and error free.